Vector-borne diseases

 Climate change is widespread, rapid and intensifying.

-While these extreme events are proving disastrous for humans, they’re providing the perfect environment for many infectious diseases to thrive.
+While rising global temperatures are proving disastrous for humans, they’re providing the perfect environment for many climate-sensitive infectious diseases to thrive.

 The March 2022 report from the Intergovernmental Panel on Climate Change (IPCC) warned that without swift climate action we will see an escalation of infectious diseases.
 They will spread to new regions (and may decline in some endemic areas).
 They’ll surge in areas where they were previously under control.
 And diseases that have never previously infected humans (Disease X) may 'spill over' from animals.